WiiMart/WiiMartBot/README.md

 - `/setstatus <status>`: Set the current status of the bot (requires Admin role).
 - `/unsetstatus`: Unset the current status of the bot (requires Admin role).
 - `/error <error_code>`: Get the error message linked with the specified error code.
+- `/addfc <fc>`: Adds your friend code to the lists of friendcodes.
+- `/forceaddfc <user> <fc>`: Adds the users friendcode to the lists of friendcodes (requires Admin role).
+- `/getfc <user>`: Gets the friend code of the specified user.

 ## Database Management

 The bot uses a SQLite database to store error codes and their corresponding messages.
 The database is created and populated automatically when the bot starts.

 The MySQL database is to store friend codes from users.
-It is not automatically populated, a table with usersfc is needed, with 2 collums, one for the userid as INT and one for their friend code as fc as a INT.
+It is not automatically populated, a table with usersfc is needed, with 2 collums, one for the userid as varchar of 20 and one for their friend code as fc as a varcahr of 16.

 ### Error Codes Format